mrtweix/mrtweix/README.md

-- 👋 Hi, I’m Barender Singh, Namaste to All of you.
+- 👋 Hi, I’m Barender Singh, Namaste to All.
-- 👀 I am interested in Web Development, Current Affairs of World & India, National Defense, Cultural & Religious Affairs etc. everything which is interesting, knowledgeable & good for human development.
+- 👀 I am interested in all types of learning majorly Web Development, Current Affairs, National Interest & Defense. everything which is interesting & knowledgeable.
-- 🌱 Knowledge is power, i am always eager to learn anything as much as possible, in Web Development i have knowledge of (ReactJs, ExpressJs, NodeJs, MongoDB, PostgreSQL, React Native).
+- 🌱 Knowledge is power, i am always eager to learn new things as much as possible, in Web Development i have knowledge of (ReactJs, ExpressJs, NodeJs, MongoDB, PostgreSQL, React Native).
-- 📫 interested ones can contact me on: gagan007bangs@gmail.com
+- 📫 interested ones can contact me on: b1h.gagandeep@gmail.com

 <!---
 mrtweix/mrtweix is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.